 Edit finished 4 August 2018.
 Beta provided by Kylekatarn77.

 I was four when I discovered that not all men were created equal.
-Many are born with quirks, superhuman abilities and characteristics.
-They've come to dominate society in a way not seen since fire was discovered.
+Many are born with quirks: superhuman abilities and characteristics, mutations and adaptations.
+They've come to dominate society in a way not seen since the earliest discoveries: fire, bronze, chariots.
 While eighty percent of the world is born with a quirk, there are those who aren't born with such gifts.
-I am one of them, that twenty percent without a quirk.
+I am one of them, that twenty percent – only three percent in Japan – without a quirk.
 I was born quirkless, destined for an unfulfilled life, for I wanted more than anything to be a hero.

-In the early years of our quirk society, many with quirks used their abilities to commit crime, and some went beyond simple crime to become true villains, interested in destroying and controlling society.
+In the early years of our quirk society, many with quirks used their abilities to commit crime, and some went beyond simple crime to become true villains, interested in destroying, remaking, and controlling society.
 As such, heroes arose to fight them and to save people.
-And the greatest of all heroes is All Might.
-Nobody knows much about who he is and what his quirk is, but when he first appeared ten years ago, saving people with a laugh and a smile, everyone knew he would become the greatest.
+And the greatest of all heroes lives today: All Might.
+Nobody knows much about who he is and what his quirk is, but when he first appeared some ten years ago, saving people with a laugh and a smile, everyone knew he would become the greatest.

-And then I took a test when I was ten and began my own journey to become a hero!
+It was when I was ten that I got my opportunity to begin my own journey and become a hero!

 Although Izuku Midoriya had been closely paying attention to his teacher's statement, he straightened in his seat hearing the words 'U.A.
 High.'
-He glanced around and saw that nearly everyone else had straightened up too and became excited, including Katsuki Bakugou.
+He glanced around and saw that nearly everyone else had straightened up too, excited.
+Naturally, that included Katsuki Bakugou.
 Of course Kacchan would be interested.
-He has such a versatile and powerful quirk in explosions and he has the confidence to be a great Pro Hero.
+He has such a versatile and powerful quirk in explosions, and he has the confidence to be a great Pro Hero.